 ###

-have the abilities to bridge divides of race and region and religion.
+Note: I feel like strongly shared this video especially addressing this to all Indonesians around my age who read my blog.
+What I want to emphasize is we should be really proud to be the Indonesian young people who have the abilities to bridge divides of race and region and religion.
 This speech should really encourage us to take the responsibility as the next generation to embrace the wings of our country to every part of the world in the future.
 And the again, we have to be proud to be Indonesians, as the matter of fact Obama who just lived in Indonesia for 4 years could say so many outrageous things about this country, therefore we could, should, would do more than that, moreover we live here, we understand and we are the country not only as the part of it.
 And the last words I want to say is " Selamat Hari Pahlawan"!
 Eventough I am far away from home, but I will never forget what all the Indonesian heroes had done, otherwise I could not have been here, and Indonesia would have never been existed as an independence country.
 I want to close my post with this speech by our founding father and First President said " Bangsa yang besar adalah bangsa yang menghargai sejarahnya dan tidak pernah melupakannya sejarah bangsanya sendiri ( A great nation is a nation that appreciates its history and never forgets it).
 HAPPY HERO'S DAY!